gladys-gg/grandeawwards/README.md

 ### User Story
 * View different projects from the Application
 * Click a single project to expand it and view the details of that post
-* Search for projects by different names.
+* Search for projects by the title.
 * Rate a project accordingto usability, content and design.
 * Update profile.